Nanawi/hello-world/README.md

 # hello-world
-For training in github use.
+For training in Github use.